 The Office of Student Development provides services to students, staff, faculty and alumni in a variety of areas including: personal counseling, academic and career counseling, career placement and employment services, and testing services.
 Popular services include use of the FOCUS Career Interest Inventory, assistance in selection of a major, assistance resume reviews and help with study skills and stress management.
-This office conducts the annual Career Fair, the Health & Wellness Fair, and drug and mental health awareness programs.
+This office conducts an annual Career Fair to connect students and alumni with potential employers.

-Student Support Services (116 Malone Hall)
+Student Support Services (TRIO) (116 Malone Hall)

-Student Support Services (SSS) is a federally funded undergraduate retention program designed to help first generation, low-income, or disabled (seen or unseen) students graduate from college.
-Services provided free of charge include individual and group tutorials; study skill resources; personal, career, academic and financial aid counseling; social and cultural development activities; and assistance in gaining entrance into graduate school.
-For an application and/or additional information, visit our office or call 334-983-6556, ext.
+Student Support Services (SSS) is a 100% federally funded undergraduate program that assists eligible students with attaining their educational goals in an environment that is supportive for academic success.
+Services include career and college planning, advising in course selection, counseling and academic tutoring, social and cultural development activities and assistance in gaining entrance into graduate school.
+For additional information please visit our office or call 334-983-6556, ext.
 1214.